[keepstore] Return 5xx (not 4xx) if block is not found due to transient backend device failure

 storage: service returned error: StatusCode=503, ErrorCode=ServerBusy, ErrorMessage=The server is busy.

-#5 Updated by Lucas Di Pentima 2 months ago
+#5 Updated by Lucas Di Pentima over 2 years ago

 Updates at 601764a10 - branch